End Slavery TN

 ESTN is a faith-based, not-for-profit organization.
 Adopted by ESTN at its founding, the Mission, Vision and Values describe who we are and the beliefs which animate our actions.
 Compulsory agreement with this statement is not a condition of employment.
 We hire and appoint persons who are committed to our mission to promote healing of human trafficking survivors in an environment of faith and spirituality to restore hope and a lifetime of community.
 The mission of End Slavery Tennessee is to promote healing of human trafficking survivors and strategically confront slavery in our state.
 We are an agency focused on professional excellence.
 The work environment will focus around an inclusive team – all working towards the mission, value and vision of the organization.

-- Develop and maintain excellent working relationships with other organizations as needed, for case coordination and response per referral policy and procedure.
+- Develop and maintain excellent working relationships with other organizations as needed, for case coordination and response.

-- Coordinate closely with Director of Survivor Care and other staff members to carry out the mission and in development of an ever-improving system of care for the survivors we serve.
+- Coordinate closely with the Resident Manager and other staff members to carry out the mission and in development of an ever-improving system of care for the survivors we serve.

 - Maintain up-to-date documentation on clients and services for grant reporting and research purposes.

-- Attend meetings in the community, as deemed appropriate and useful.
+- Attend staff meetings and meetings in the community, as deemed appropriate and useful.

 - Maybe called upon to represent the organization and share expertise at professional and community training and other events.